 ¼ teaspoon cream of tartar

-- To make the caramel, combine the sugar, water, and cream of tartar in a medium saucepan and set over medium-low heat.
+To make the caramel, combine sugar, water, and cream of tartar in a medium saucepan and set over medium-low heat.

-- When the sugar is fully dissolved, raise the heat, bring the syrup to a boil, and stop stirring.
+When the sugar is fully dissolved, raise heat, bring syrup to a boil, and stop stirring.
 Continue heating without stirring until the syrup turns a dark amber color.
-An instant-read thermometer will read 340°.
+(An instant-read thermometer will read 340°.)